Prutserdt/dotfiles/.config/applications.md

 <!Modified by Prutserdt, /home/archie/applications.md>
 # :sparkles:applications.md:sparkles:

-This file consist a list of the programs that are required to run my Arch :penguin: i3wm configuration.:metal:
+This file consist of a list of the programs that are required to run my Arch :penguin: i3wm configuration.:metal:

 :large_orange_diamond: **Essential applications**:exclamation: